russmckendrick/blog/content/tunes/2023-10-30-listened-to-this-week/index.md

 title: "What did I listen to in week 43?"
 date: "2023-10-30"
 draft: false
-summary: "Immerse yourself in a synth-pop soundscape as CHVRCHES takes the lead as the most played artist this week, according to LastFM data.
-Echoing harmonies and ethereal melodies punctuated my everyday routine, defining my sonic journey.
-Tune in to grasp the compelling allure of CHVRCHES that has captivated my musical heart."
+summary: "Discover the enchanting blend of synth-pop and ethereal melodies in CHVRCHES' music.
+Their captivating harmonies will leave you captivated!"
 cover:
     image: "/img/weekly-tunes-022.png"
     relative: false